Other Voices

 Fiona Hill

 Sure.
-In my piece, in particular, I think well, the backing track I formed by using the instruments.
-I recorded baked Jane and Lamorna singing, playing, speaking, and that really formed the bed of the backing track.
-And that really then helped me to meld the other instruments in when he came to writing the live part of the piece.
+In my piece, in particular, I think well, the backing track I formed by using the instruments, I recorded both Jane and Lamorna singing, playing, speaking, and that really formed the bed of the backing track.
+And that really then helped me to meld the other instruments in when it came to writing the live part of the piece.
 So I think that really kind of helped to meld it.

 Alex Manton